Message for our friends and clients More Information

 Many people write content with the thought that it's "intuitive" that the person should know to click or call now to receive the offer.

 This is where clear CTA's help to eliminate any confusion, and create an understandable line of action for the consumer to move forward, purchase, or submit their information to be contacted.

-CTA's should be set apart from normal website content paragraphs, perhaps in a heading or button format, so as to make it clear that this is an actionable item.
+CTA's should be set apart from normal website content paragraphs, perhaps in a heading or button format, so as to make it clear this is an actionable item.

 Proper Keywords & Phrases

 When writing content for offline or online marketing, keywords and related phrases will occur naturally pending the written content is descriptive using product details, service names, related attributes, or key features & benefits.

 As discussed in many keyword related articles, keywords are simply the "important" and "relative" words that best describe a process, industry, company, product, or service: